How to Use Non-Native Code Obfuscation in Android & iOS Apps Using AI

 This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Obfuscate Non-Native Code in Mobile apps.

-What is Non-Native Code Obfuscation?
+What Is Non-Native Code Obfuscation?

 Prerequisites for Using Appdome's Non-Native Code Obfuscation Plugins: